 It will probably be the first time in your life you have had to do this, so a conscious effort must be made.

 Best Window Childproofing Products

-Now that you have rearranged the rooms in your house, you can begin to look into additional ways to childproof your windows if needed.
+Now that you have rearranged the rooms to limit the baby risk in your house, you can begin to look into additional ways to childproof your windows if needed.

 There are many good products on the market that are geared toward doing just this.

 From locks and latches to bars and wedges, you are sure to find something that works for just about every room in your home.